 - Course application is opened from November 21st 2023, please use the link below to submit your application.

 - As places are limited, if the course is oversubscribed there will be a selection process and completion of the application form will not guarantee a place on the course.

 - In order to submit your application, you will need to upload these documents written in English:

 - one-page curriculum vitae

-- a supporting letter from your head of department/unit
+Please note that a supporting letter from the head of department is no longer required.

-- Accepted delegates will be contacted by May 24th 2021 and will have access to the pre-course resources and materials.
+- Accepted delegates will be contacted approximately a week after the submission deadline and will have access to the pre-course resources and materials.

 - Registration fees:

 - SSIEM members that have paid a 2024 membership fee: free